 Rollert, John, "Standing in Barack Obama's Shoes: Evaluating the President's Jurisprudence of Empathy in Light of James Wilson's Jurisprudence of “Common Sense”" (2010).
 Student Scholarship Papers.
 Paper 106.

-Animal Law Commons, Constitutional Law Commons, Courts Commons, Judges Commons, Jurisprudence Commons, Law and Society Commons, Legal Education Commons, Legal History, Theory and Process Commons, Politics Commons
+Animal Law Commons, Constitutional Law Commons, Courts Commons, Judges Commons, Jurisprudence Commons, Law and Politics Commons, Law and Society Commons, Legal Education Commons, Legal History Commons